 Overall, the Swedish financial sector appears to be efficient, and in this regard there are no indications that low competitive pressure makes room for inefficient banks.
-In 2016, operational costs as a share of total assets were among the lowest in Europe and some 0.4 percentage points below the average of the benchmark countries, cf. bottom figure.
+In 2017, operational costs as a share of total assets were among the lowest in Europe and some 0.4 percentage points below the average of the benchmark countries, cf. bottom figure.

 The low costs in Sweden are partly the result of a rationalisation process in the past ten years, where operational costs have declined, cf. top figure.
 This is the result of an ongoing process where banking customers are moving from physical interactions with banking staff to operating on digital platforms, see also page 28.

-Note that the largest country in the sample, Germany, had the lowest banking sector concentration and also the highest operational costs as a share of assets.
+Note that the largest country in the sample, Germany, had one of the lowest banking sector concentration but also above-average operational costs as a share of assets.
 This could indicate that the low concentration is a result of many relatively small banks, which are not very cost-efficient.
-Operational costs in Swedish banks